artberri/web/content/blog/2025-10-27-time-zone-change-break-apps/index.md

 RangeError: Invalid time zone specified: Europe/Santiago
 ```

-Because `tzdata` updates take time to propagate: from IANA to Linux, to ICU, to Node, to browsers, to Docker images... you'll probably need to create aliases or find a way to deal with those users.
+Because `tzdata` updates take time to propagate: from IANA to Linux, to ICU, to Node, to browsers, to Docker images...
+You'll probably need to create aliases or find a way to deal with those users.

-This is exactly what happened in 2023, when we started getting users reporting they were in the `America/Ciudad_Juarez` timezone.
-We were not aware of the problem until the number of users from that region increased, and our system monitoring started alerting us about a new recurrent error: `RangeError: Invalid time zone specified: America/Ciudad_Juarez`.
+This is exactly what happened in 2023, when the app I was working on started getting users from the `America/Ciudad_Juarez` timezone.
+We were not aware of the problem until the number of users from that region increased, and our monitoring system alerted us about a new recurrent error: `RangeError: Invalid time zone specified: America/Ciudad_Juarez`.

-In our case, until Node.js launched an update reflecting Mexico's new time zones, we created our own timezone validation system.
+The latest version of Node.js had not yet included the new time zone at that point, so updating our systems would not solve the problem.
+That's why we created our own time zone validation system.
 Easy but effective:

 ```ts
 const DEFAULT_TIME_ZONE = "Europe/London";